tsuru/tsuru/docs/managing/users-and-permissions.rst

 create roles and assign them to all existing users, otherwise they will no longer be able to execute any action in tsuru.

-To make this process easier we created a script to help with the transition.
-The goal of this script is to roughly give all existing users the same set of permissions they already had on tsuru.
+To make this process easier we created a migration to help with the transition.
+The goal of this migration is to roughly give all existing users the same set of permissions they already had on tsuru.
 To accomplish this it'll create 3 different roles: ``admin``, ``team-member`` and ``team-creator``.